 The FPL is so understated that many government and nonprofit agencies use multiples of the FPL to determine eligibility for assistance programs.
-While other alternative measures have been established, none comprehensively measure the number of households who are struggling in each county in a state.
+While other alternative measures have been established, none comprehensively measure the number of households that are struggling in each county in a state.
 The ALICE research fills that void.

 The ALICE Household Survival Budget is the bare minimum cost of household basics necessary to live and work in the modern economy.
-These basic budget items include housing, child care, food, transportation, technology, and health care, plus taxes and a contingency fund (miscellaneous) equal to 10% of the household budget.
+These basic budget items include housing, child care, food, transportation, health care, and technology, plus taxes and a contingency fund (miscellaneous) equal to 10% of the household budget.
 The budget is calculated separately for each county and for different household types and is updated as costs and household needs change over time.
 For comparison to a budget that provides stability to a household over time, the Project also reports the ALICE Household Stability Budget, which provides an estimate of slightly higher standards than the Household Survival Budget, including a 10% savings category.

 The ALICE Senior Survival Budget adjusts the Survival Budget to reflect reduced spending on food, as seniors eat less than younger adults; reduced spending on transportation, as seniors travel fewer miles for work and family responsibilities; and because seniors have increased health needs, the Senior Budget reflects increased spending on health care, which outpaces the benefits offered by Medicare.